ckswilliams/modOpenREM/docs/i_exporting.rst

 has more than one series with the same protocol name, then the same study will appear on more than one line.

 Clicking the link for an export redirects you to the Exports page, which you can also get to using the link at the top right of the navigation bar:

 .. image:: img/Exports.png
     :align: center
+    :width: 1261px
+    :height: 454px
     :alt: Exports list

 Whilst an export is being processed, it will be listed in the first table